NBA Rumors: Kevin Durant, Kyrie Irving Met in New York to Talk 2019 Free Agency

 Kyrie Irving is serious about the Nets -- and the Nets are serious about beating the Knicks -- and rest of league -- to the biggest free agents in the marketplace, per league sources.

-The situation is complicated by the ruptured Achilles Durant suffered in Game 5 of the NBA Finals, which could cost him the entire 2019-20 NBA season.
+The situation is complicated by Durant's injury, which could cost him the 2019-20 season.

-Signing to the same team would likely force Irving to play on a non-contender while waiting for the two-time NBA Finals MVP to get healthy.
-He also may not consider options outside the New York area—he grew up in New Jersey after being born in Australia—if KD doesn't want to join the Knicks or Nets.
+If the duo signs with the same team, it would likely force Irving to play on a non-contender while the two-time NBA Finals MVP gets healthy.
+Irving also may not consider options outside the New York area—he grew up in New Jersey after being born in Australia—if KD doesn't want to join the Knicks or Nets.

-Meanwhile, front offices would likely want to know whether Irving and Durant are a package deal ahead of time in order to create financial flexibility.
+Meanwhile, front offices would likely want to know whether Durant and Irving are a package deal so they could create financial flexibility.

 McCollum and the Blazers Snapped Postseason Losing Streak for "Jennifer"